- Post Office Box 3356 - Bay Saint Louis, Mississippi 39521 -

-Architectural Styles - GREEK REVIVAL (1830 - 1865)
+Architectural Styles - Greek Revival (1830 - 1865)

 Greek Revival houses were characterized by simplicity, strength and dignity.
 One of the major trademarks of Greek Revival is the Greek-key doorway (also known as crossettes), characterized by a slightly overlapping lintel and a slight flaring out of the face of the surround from the top to the bottom.
 Other distinguishing features of the style are a low-pitched roof, full entablature supported by Greek columns, and such Greek ornamentation as dentils, egg-and-dart molding, rosettes, palmettes, honeysuckles, and acanthus leaves.